3246251196/adtools_testing/README.md

 - execute run_all_script, OR,
 - cd into the specific test case variant of interest and invoke "execute run_*.script", OR,
-- run the executable directly, yourself.
+- run the executable directly, yourself (you may need to make clib2.library available to the LIBS: assign manually if you run it yourself versus using the user.script)

 ## Prefixes
 ### Example of testing multiple compilers